Siphonophora/SqlDataCompare/docs/usage_guide.md

 Where Author = @Author
 ```

-We can modify the queries to allow us to the output of this query, for every value of `@Author` that returns results.
-We do this by removing the parameter(s) and instead adding them to the select.
-We then add the parameters to the beginning of the list of keys, so we now have `Author, Id` as keys.
-If your tables **a very large** you may want to be cautious about taking this approach.
-Another alternative would be to create a temp table with a subset of authors to test, and add `where Author in (Select Author from #TestAuthors)` to the query.
+We can modify the queries to allow us to simulate the output of this query for every value of `@Author` that returns results.
+We do this by removing the parameter(s) and instead adding them to the select ed colums.
+We then also add the parameters to the beginning of the list of keys, so we now have `Author, Id` as keys.
+If your tables **are very large** you may want to be cautious about taking this approach from a performance perspective.
+A more performant option might be to create a temp table with a subset of authors to test, and add `where Author in (Select Author from #TestAuthors)` to the query.

 ``` sql
 -- Assert